mogilyoy/wb_bot/README.md

 # wb_bot
 A Telegram bot that helps Wildberriess suppliers.

-Here you can find little not very well-ritten wb api library.
+Here you can find a little not very well-ritten wb api library.
 That project is made for my use only, cause im tired of making supplies handly.

-Good luck, for any questions write @mogilyoy in Telegram
+I'm studying python for 2 month and currently that's my biggest project.

+You're welcome asking questions and giving advices!